vliegenthart/coner_pdf_analyser/README.md

 Run these scripts in this order to generate entity annotations for desired PDF papers:

 - fetch_publications.py:
-  - Parameters: name of database data folder, number of papers to fetch from database, number of items to skip from returned collection, versioning number used to name overview csv for databases
+  - Parameters: name of database data folder e.g. `tse_ner`, number of papers to fetch from database, number of items to skip from returned collection, versioning number used to name overview csv for databases
   - Description: Fetches papers from conferences as indicated in the 'booktitles' array; meta-data from server, various download methods for PDF, full text and number of citations retrieval
   - Example script execution: `python fetch_publications.py tse_ner 20000 0 1`
   - Booktitles usage should be set in the script itself

 - generate_pdfs_overview.py:
-  - Parameters: name of database data folder
+  - Parameters: name of database data folder e.g. `tse_ner`
-  - Description: Generates a new overview of fetched papers for conferences filtered on presence of pdf file and sorted on number of citations per paper
+  - Description: Generates a new overview of fetched papers for conferences filtered on presence of pdf file and sorted on number of citations per paper.
+Also generates list of most interesting papers for viewer based on filters and sorting and copies PDFs for top X papers of interesting conference to `data/viewer_pdfs/`
   - Example script execution: `python generate_pdfs_overview.py tse_ner`
   - Booktitles usage should be set in the script itself

+- pdfnlt_find_occurrences.sh:
-- run_pdfnlt_postprocess.sh
+  - Prerequisites:
+    - Have PDFNLT *ADD PUBLIC PDFNLT GITHUB HERE* directory in same parent directory as this project
+    - Put PDFs to be analysed in `../PDFNLT/pdfanalyzer/pdf/` directory
+    - Each PDF needs entity set files (simple text files where every line contains 1 entity) for each facet with file name location `/data/<database_name>/<conference_name>/entity_set/<facet>_<publication_id>_entity_set_0.txt`
-  - Run `rvm install jruby-9.1.13.0@pdfnlt`
+    - Have jruby installed in pfnlt gemset `rvm install jruby-9.1.13.0@pdfnlt`
+  - Parameters: Path to directory with PDFs to be analysed e.g. `../PDFNLT/pdfanalyzer/pdf/`
+  - Description: Takes PDFs, analyses them with PDFNLT to generate files like full text, split up sentences, sentence metadata, xhtml, etc.
+  - Example scrip execution: `bash pdfnlt_find_occurrences.sh tse_ner ../PDFNLT/pdfanalyzer/pdf/`

+- copy_xhtmls_to_xhtml_raw_and_enriched.sh:

+-  scripts/find_entity_occurrences.py

+- GENERATE JS papers-list.js in data/term-highlights.js

+- generate_pdf_term_highlights_file.py:
+  - Parameters: name of database data folder e.g. `tse_ner`
+  - Description: Iterates over publication names in `data/xhtml_enriched/` folder and creates array of all term highlight objects (containing content, position and metadata information) for every term occurrence for every facet in selected publications.
+Outputs all concatenated highlights in `highlights/term-highlights.js/json`
+  - Example script execution: `python generate_pdf_term_highlights_file.py tse_ner`